UDASE-CHiME2023/baseline/README.md

 Don't forget to set _n_jobs_ to the number of CPUs to use, _cad_ to the cuda ids to be used and _bs_ to the batch size used w.r.t. your system.
 Also you need to set the _checkpoint_storage_path_ to a valid path.

 ## How to adapt the RemixIT student
-If you want to adapt your model to the CHiME data you can use as a warm-up checkpoint the previous teacher model and perform RemixIT using the CHiME mixture dataset (in order to use the annotated with VAD data just simple use the *--use_vad* at the end of the followin command):
+If you want to adapt your model to the CHiME-5 data you can use as a warm-up checkpoint the previous teacher model and perform RemixIT using the CHiME-5 mixture dataset (in order to use the annotated with VAD data just simple use the *--use_vad* at the end of the followin command):
 ```shell
 cd {the path that you stored the github repo}
 python -Wignore run_remixit.py --train chime --val chime libri1to3chime --test libri1to3mix \